 As the cost of EVs continue to decrease, and as more charging stations are installed, the adoption of electric vehicles is rising.
 In fact, electric vehicles hit 5% of new cars sales in the United States in the second quarter of 2022.
 EVs are an efficient alternative to petroleum-based powered vehicles, producing zero emissions.
 Yet, they also have a place for recovery and resilience during disasters.
 For example, the Nissan LEAF enables EVs to share the energy stored in their batteries with homes, buildings and communities.
 Consider what would happen if the majority of government and utility fleets operate on gas and the state or city’s primary fuel supply is disrupted by the storm.
 Integrating EVs into an emergency operation plan can help ensure that emergency and recovery vehicles can operate as usual.

-Mother Nature is a strong and powerful force to reckon with, but we can and should take action to be better prepared in the face of natural disasters and build a more resilient future.
+Mother Nature is a strong and powerful force to reckon with, but we can and should take action to be better prepared in the face of natural disasters that are only increasing and build a more resilient future.
 In being resilient, we can also become more efficient and create jobs to stimulate local economies.
 Our homes and offices can be built to the highest standards, giving them the ability to withstand strong storms and hurricanes, while providing better indoor air quality.
 Let’s strive for resilience, strengthening our ability to protect, mitigate and recover from severe storms and create a more sustainable community.